Pyomo/pyomo/doc/OnlineDocs/reference/bibliography.rst

    Vol. 67.
 Springer.
 2021.
 DOI `10.1007/978-3-030-68928-5
    <https://doi.org/10.1007/978-3-030-68928-5>`_

 ..
+   NOTE: When adding a new edition of the Pyomo Book, search the codebase both for citation references "[PyomoBookIII]" and references "pyomobookiii"

+..
 [PyomoDAE-paper] Bethany Nicholson, John D. Siirola, Jean-Paul Watson, Victor M. Zavala, and Lorenz T. Biegler. "pyomo.dae: a modeling and automatic discretization framework for optimization with differential